 (2) 15-inch 2×3 (for frame)

 Adjust the height of the legs as necessary.
 The height works for me to sit with my legs and arms at a right angle and type.
+That’s crucial for controlling wrist pain from typing.
 For a child, you may need to shorten it.
 For a taller adult, you may need to heighten it.
 I’m 5’9″, so I need a relatively short desk.

 You’ll also need 4 ounces of stain and a quart of polyurethane.
 I used water-based polyurethane.
 I don’t like the stain and polyurethane combo; you get better results with two steps.
 You get a second chance if the stain doesn’t take, and can apply multiple coats of polyurethane for durability.
 Get a bottle of wood glue too.
 I like Titebond, but I’m not going to get into a religious war over glue.